account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 #Yii Rest
 Yii2 REST  -> http://developer.uz/blog/restful-api-in-yii2/

-test URL(if prettyUrl off) -> http://localhost/yii2_REST/yii-basic-app-2.0.15/basic/web/index.php?r=rest
+test URL from Yii2 (if prettyUrl off) -> http://localhost/yii2_REST/yii-basic-app-2.0.15/basic/web/index.php?r=rest
-test URL, Pretty URL, retuns  only ID and email with $_GET specified like this: http://localhost/yii2_REST/yii-basic-app-2.0.15/basic/web/rests?fields=id,email test URL(ControllerRest/actionView)(view 1 record)-> http://localhost/yii2_REST/yii-basic-app-2.0.15/basic/web/rest/view/4
+test URL from Yii2 , Pretty URL, retuns  only ID and email with $_GET specified like this: http://localhost/yii2_REST/yii-basic-app-2.0.15/basic/web/rests?fields=id,email test URL from Yii2 (ControllerRest/actionView)(view 1 record)-> http://localhost/yii2_REST/yii-basic-app-2.0.15/basic/web/rest/view/4

+How to test Yii2 Rest Api from from non-Yii2 file, see more at =>  Readme_YII2_mine_This_Project_itself.txt -> 1.HOW TO TEST REST API from non-Yii2 file.

 1.Main core Rest Controller in /controllers/RestController.php.
 File in /modules/admin/DefaultController is just a test of module building, it is minor.(See core minor -> /Files/Yii2_basic/controller/RestController.php)
 2.This code line turns response to JSON (config/web.php) -> 'response' => ['format' => \yii\web\Response::FORMAT_JSON],